open-contracting-extensions/public-private-partnerships/docs/overview.md

 * Details of project finance;
 * A list of shareholders, and shares held;

-OCDS for PPPs provides structured data elements to represent this information.
+OCDS for PPPs provides structured data elements to represent this information, using existing OCDS building blocks, or [selected extensions](extensions/index.md).

 These structured data elements can be represented using JSON data, or via simple spreadsheet templates.